 This person is responsible for the management and the dispensing of all medications and takes care of all health related issues at camp.

 A pharmacy and a medical clinic is available in the village of Kirkfield which is located 5 minutes from camp.

 Should additional medical care be necessary, we are but 20 minutes from the Ross Memorial Hospital in Lindsay, Ontario.

-My child is incontinent or enuretic (bedwetter).
-Can he/she still go to camp?
+My child has bladder/bowel difficulties.
+Can they still go to camp?